ameleroparra/Dot-and-Boxes/README.md

 - **1 vs AI mode**: Coming soon
 - **Automatic screenshot capture**: Every move is saved with chronological numbering
 - **Auto-incrementing game folders**: Each new game gets its own folder

+## Known bugs

+Player can place 2 turns in a row if fast enough.